 Stay In Merrion Square and Fitzwilliam Square If you are planning a family vacation; you want to be immersed in Dublin’s historic atmosphere; you are planning a romantic getaway; you are hoping for affordable accommodation close to the city center.

 To the south of Temple Bar, Portobello is a more residential area, just removed from the main city center enough to be considerably less touristy.
-Portobello is an upmarket neighborhood with a quieter, more relaxed atmosphere, which is ideal if you are hoping for a more laid-back vacation.
+Portobello is an upmarket and safe neighborhood with a quieter, more relaxed atmosphere, which is ideal if you are hoping for a more laid-back vacation.